Free Willy 3: The Rescue

-It's no fluke: as with the last two films in this series, there are painless rivulets of whale (and whaler) trivia streaming through the plot.
+This is the most lyrical and pretty-looking of the Willy adventures.
+As with the last two films in this series, there are painless rivulets of whale (and whaler) trivia streaming through the plot.
 Environmentalism also continues to be an issue.
-This is the most lyrical and pretty-looking of the Willy adventures.
 Free Willy 3: The Rescue is also the most brazen in pushing its animal-rights agenda on impressionable viewers.
 Parents should decide how they want to present animal-rights issues to their children before acquiring this video.

 There is some balance, however.
 The marauding whaleboat crew are not demonized as kill-crazy monsters, but proud men carrying on a long heritage.
 Given the tone of these movies, that's as even-handed as you can get, even with the cliched finale in which Willy's good deeds raise the issue of whale sainthood.
 Not even fearsome spearguns and a heated saloon fight (between the whalers and Jesse's old pal Randolph) can boil a mist of niceness off the material.
 This softness will work better for the under 12s.
 Older viewers may yearn for a bit more edge.